chromiecraft/chromiecraft/issue_template.md

 <!--
 BEFORE you fill out an issue, make these checks:

 - make sure you use an enUS client.
-We will just close you issue if you use enGB.
+We will just close your issue if you use enGB.
 - close wow, clear your cache by deleting the CACHE folder in you wow directory, try to reproduce the bug
 - if you have a suggestion, like increasing despawn timers, this is not an issue.
 Tell us in #suggestions on discord instead.